 Make A Nomination

-The Monument will surround the statue of Leon M. Jordan in the Kansas City park that was bears his name.
-Leon Jordan was a Kansas City Police lieutenant, who later served in public office and founded Freedom, Inc.
+The Monument surrounds the statue of Leon M. Jordan in the Kansas City park that bears his name at 31st & Benton Boulevard.

 Nominations will not be considered: